 “I don't know how they could expect that after all of this time we would still just be silent if there's an active role that the Firm is playing in perpetuating falsehoods about us,” Meghan replies.
 “And if that comes with risk of losing things, there's a lot that's been lost already."

-On Tuesday 2nd March, The Times published a story claiming that royal aides on Meghan’s service were “terrified” of the Duchess because she bullied them, so much so that former communications secretary Jason Knauf reportedly filed an official complaint to the palace.
-On Thursday, Buckingham Palace shared that it is launching an investigation into the bullying allegations, which gives the claims a shred of legitimacy and furthers the narrative around Meghan being problematic behind closed doors.
+On Tuesday March 2, The Times published a story claiming that royal aides on Meghan’s service were “terrified” of the Duchess because she bullied them, so much so that former communications secretary Jason Knauf reportedly filed an official complaint to the palace.
+Today, Buckingham Palace shared that it is launching an investigation into the bullying allegations, which gives the claims a shred of legitimacy and furthers the narrative around Meghan being problematic behind closed doors.

 How will the Oprah sit-down affect Meghan and Harry’s relationship with the Firm going forward?
 It’s hard to say.
 From other interviews, including Harry’s recent jaunt around Los Angeles with James Corden, we know that the spouses are currently still in touch with the Royal Family; according to the prince, his grandparents Queen Elizabeth and Prince Philip frequently log into Zoom so that they can have quality time with little Archie from across the pond.
 But, for an institution that has had an observable history of tension with outed family members, the intimation that they’re essentially sabotaging Meghan and Harry’s reputations can only lead to heightened hostility down the line, which will definitely spill out into the British press.

-Oprah with Meghan and Harry: A Primetime Special will air on ITV this Monday 8th March at 8pm.
+Oprah with Meghan and Harry: A Primetime Special will air on CBS and Global this Sunday, March 7.